HaoyanSu/Test/8010/faq.md

 Q:
 Do I need an account to use the AI poster generator?
 A:
-No, you don’t need an account to get started.
+No, you don't need an account to get started.
 The AI poster generator gives everyone 5 free generations per day.
-If you want more, you can choose to upgrade with credits, but trying it out doesn’t require signing in or creating an account.
+If you'd like to generate more posters, simply sign in and add credits to continue creating.
 ===
 Q:
 What if the AI poster generator makes something unexpected or I have feedback?